Human rights in Eswatini: LGBT rights

 LGBT persons are subject to serious social discrimination and virtually all of them hide their sexual orientation.
-Sodomy laws are on the books but are rarely enforced, although openness about being gay can result in eviction and even rejection from AIDS clinics.
+Sodomy laws are on the books but are rarely enforced.
+There is no law against discrimination on LGBT grounds.

 HIV/AIDS rights

+Stigma against HIV-positive persons is less than it has been in the past.
+Persons with HIV cannot join the military, but serving military can stay in their jobs if they are found to be positive; other than this, it is illegal to discriminate against persons with HIV/ AIDS.

-HIV-positive persons are stigmatized, but in the military, at least, they do not suffer official discrimination.
-About 26 percent of Swazis are infected with HIV, but treatment is highly inadequate.
+In 2010 approximately 26 percent of Swazis were infected with HIV, but treatment was highly inadequate.

 Rights of refugees and asylum seekers

 The government has a system in place for helping refugees, protects refugees whose lives or freedom might be in danger if they were returned to another country, and cooperates with the Office of the UN High Commissioner for Refugees and other humanitarian groups to help refugees and asylum seekers.
-Refugees are also allowed to settle in Eswatini, are granted work permits, and are provided with free transportation.
-After five years they can become citizens.